 Also known as aerobic activity or simply “cardio,” cardiovascular exercise benefits a person’s heart and respiratory system.

 Cardio is vital for overall health.
 Current guidelines recommend that adults participate in at least 150 minutes of moderate intensity or 75 minutes of vigorous intensity physical activity each week.

 While some people believe that aerobic exercise does not help build muscle, recent research disagrees.
 Regular cardio can support muscle growth and function.
-It also increases overall fitness levels, which may help reduce the risk of injury.
+It also increases overall fitness levels, which

-For optimal muscle building, the authors of a 2014 review suggest that people carry out aerobic exercise:
+For optimal muscle building, the authors of

 - at 70–80% of their heart rate reserve, which a person can calculate by subtracting their resting heart rate from their maximum heart rate

 - on 4–5 days per week

 Rest plays an integral part in building muscle.
 By not letting each of the muscle groups rest, a person will reduce their ability to repair.
 Insufficient rest also slows fitness progression and increases the risk of injury.